 You don’t need to write every message from scratch.
 Have a template, but customize the opening line and the “why you” sentence for each candidate.
 That 30 seconds of personalization effort drives the gap between mediocre and high-performing outreach.

-AI is accelerating this, too.
-AI-assisted messages see a 40% higher acceptance rate than those written without AI assistance, according to LinkedIn Talent Solutions (2024).
-Pin's automated outreach generates personalized sequences that hit a 48% response rate across email, LinkedIn, and SMS - well above industry norms.
+Automation is accelerating this, too.
+Messages with AI assistance see a 40% higher acceptance rate than those written without it, according to LinkedIn Talent Solutions (2024).
+Pin’s automated outreach generates personalized sequences that deliver 5x better response rates than industry averages across email, LinkedIn, and SMS.
 For templates and frameworks you can start using today, see our guide on automated candidate outreach.

 Step 5: Why Build Multi-Channel Outreach Sequences?